Gisèle Wulfsohn: Work with HIV/AIDS

 Starting in late 1987, Wulfsohn documented various HIV/AIDS awareness initiatives.
 This project was started because of a request from her cousin to give a face to AIDS in South Africa.
 Wulfsohn found that the Johannesburg Health Department established an HIV education play that was performed in clinics to increase condom use.
 The plays were performed by a group called the City Health Acting Troupe (CHAT).
 She documented the actors as they performed.
-The plays usually performed at waiting rooms and other public spaces, such as Joubert Park Clinic.
+The plays were usually performed at waiting rooms and other public spaces, such as the Joubert Park Clinic.
 Wulfsohn started this work in 1987 and end it at 1990.
 She worked with Gary Friedman in the Puppets against Aids project in Diepkloof Prison in 1996.

 In 1999–2000, while working for the Department of Health in Beyond Awareness campaign, she shot a series of photographs of 31 South Africans telling the public that they have HIV/AIDS.
 These photographs called "Living Openly" was published in newspapers and magazines around South Africa, and were displayed at the Durban International Aids Conference in July 2000.
 The "Living Openly" project was showing in a TV documentary which was broadcast four times in August 2000.
 This exhibition has been displayed at numerous centres and conferences, such as the Aids in Context Conference at University of the Witwatersrand in April 2001 and the Healing Through Creative Arts Conference at Museum Africa, in Johannesburg in November and December 2001.

 Wulfsohn's commitment to documenting the struggle against HIV and AIDS in South Africa continued over 20 years and was regarded as seminal.

 Other professional work

 She was hired by OXFAM UK and Frances Lincoln Publishers in 2000 to take the photographs for a children's counting book, called One Child, One Seed, set in rural KwaZulu Natal.
 After illustrating One Child, One Seed, she was asked by the same publisher to write and illustrate Bongani's Day – A Day in the Life of a South African Child.

-Gisele worked with many national and international NGOs, including the Nelson Mandela Foundation, Mindset, NBI (National Business Initiative), and ActionAid UK.
+Wulfsohn worked with many national and international NGOs, including the Nelson Mandela Foundation, Mindset, NBI (National Business Initiative), and ActionAid UK.
 She also produced portraits of seven South African Constitutional Court Judges, which hang in the public art area of the Constitutional Court.